RISC-V: Software

-Operating system support exists for the Linux kernel, FreeBSD, NetBSD, and OpenBSD but the supervisor-mode instructions were unstandardized before version 1.11 of the privileged ISA specification, so this support is provisional.
-The preliminary FreeBSD port to the RISC-V architecture was upstreamed in February 2016, and shipped in FreeBSD 11.0.
-Ports of the Debian and Fedora Linux distributions, and a port of Haiku, are stabilizing (all only support 64-bit RISC-V, with no plans to support 32-bit version).
 A port of Das U-Boot exists.
 UEFI Spec v2.7 has defined the RISC-V binding and a TianoCore port has been done by HPE engineers and is expected to be upstreamed.
-There is a preliminary port of the seL4 microkernel.
+A RISC-V boot deep dive was done as part of openSUSE Hackweek 20.
+There is a port of the seL4 microkernel with functional correctness, integrity and information flow properties formally verified.
 Hex Five released the first Secure IoT Stack for RISC-V with FreeRTOS support.
 Also xv6, a modern reimplementation of Sixth Edition Unix in ANSI C used for pedagogical purposes in MIT, was ported.
 Pharos RTOS has been ported to 64-bit RISC-V (including time and memory protection).
 Also see Comparison of real-time operating systems.

 A simulator exists to run a RISC-V Linux system on a web browser using JavaScript.

-QEMU supports running (using binary translation) 32- and 64-bit RISC-V systems (e.g. Linux) with a number of emulated or virtualized devices (serial, parallel, USB, network, storage, real time clock, watchdog, audio), as well as running RISC-V Linux binaries (translating syscalls to the host kernel).
+QEMU supports running (using binary translation) 32- and 64-bit RISC-V systems (e.g. Linux) with many emulated or virtualized devices (serial, parallel, USB, network, storage, real time clock, watchdog, audio), as well as running RISC-V Linux binaries (translating syscalls to the host kernel).
 It does support multi-core emulation (SMP).

-The Creator simulator is portable and allows the user to learn various assembly languages of different processors (Creator has examples with an implementation of RISC-V and MIPS32 instructions).
+The CREATOR simulator is portable and allows the user to learn various assembly languages of different processors (CREATOR has examples with an implementation of RISC-V and MIPS32 instructions).

-The extensible educational simulator WepSIM implements a (microprogrammed) subset of RISC-V instructions (RV32I+M) and allows the execution of subroutines in assembly.

-A number of languages have been applied to creating RISC-V IP cores including a Scala-based hardware description language, Chisel, which can reduce the designs to Verilog for use in devices, and the CodAL processor description language which has been used in to describe RISC-V processor cores and to generate corresponding HDKs (RTL, testbench and UVM) and SDKs.
+Several languages have been applied to creating RISC-V IP cores including a Scala-based hardware description language, Chisel, which can reduce the designs to Verilog for use in devices, and the CodAL processor description language which has been used in to describe RISC-V processor cores and to generate corresponding HDKs (RTL, testbench and UVM) and SDKs.
 The RISC-V International Compliance Task Group has a GitHub repository for RV32IMC.

+The extensible educational simulator WepSIM implements a microprogrammed subset of RISC-V instructions (RV32I+M) and allows the execution of subroutines on both, at assembly and microprogramming level.